An introduction to the history of graphic design

 Paperbook from China

-Oldest paper book, dating to AD 256
+Oldest surviving paper book, “Diamond Sutra,” a Buddhist religious scripture, dates back to AD 256

 Diamond Sutra